Simons Foundation

 Grant in 2019

-Chapman University, located in Orange, California, is a distinguished higher education institution recognized for its commitment to academic excellence and intellectual achievement.
-The university offers a diverse array of undergraduate and graduate programs, encompassing traditional majors and pre-professional degrees in fields such as Law and Medicine.
-Graduate study options include master's degrees in disciplines like Business, Creative Writing, Film Production, Psychology, and Education, as well as doctoral programs in Law, Education, and Physical Therapy.
-Student life at Chapman is vibrant, featuring numerous organizations, athletic teams, community service initiatives, and study abroad opportunities.
-The university also provides comprehensive student support services, including academic workshops, career advising, and health services, aimed at enhancing the overall college experience.
-Additionally, Chapman University manages an endowment fund that supports its operations and ensures the safety of its principal through diversified investments, governed by its board of trustees.
+Chapman University is a prominent higher education institution located in Orange, California, known for its commitment to academic excellence and intellectual achievement.
+The university offers a diverse array of undergraduate and graduate degree programs, including traditional majors and specialized pre-professional degrees in fields such as Law and Medicine.
+Graduate offerings encompass several master’s and doctoral programs in areas like Business, Creative Writing, Film Production, Psychology, Education, and Physical Therapy.
+Student life at Chapman is enriched by numerous organizations, athletic teams, community service initiatives, and study abroad opportunities.
+The university also prioritizes student support, providing a range of resources such as academic workshops, health services, career advising, and financial aid counseling.
+Through these comprehensive offerings, Chapman University fosters a vibrant learning environment that encourages students to explore their academic interests while engaging with the cultural richness of Southern California.

 New York Genome Center